renovatebot/renovate/website/docs/dependency-pinning.md

 ##### Branch automerging

 In the above suggestion of Pull Request automerging, you might still find it annoying if you receive GitHub Notifications for every PR that is created and merged.
-In that case, you could set `automergeType` to `branch-push`, which means Renovate will:
+In that case, you could set `automergeType` to `branch`, which means Renovate will:

 - Create a new branch for testing
 - Wait until after tests have completed